 - In a large bowl blend four, baking powder, salt and lemon zest.

-- In mixing bowl blend butter and add sugar, then add eggs one at a time.
+- In mixing bowl blend butter or coconut oil and add sugar, then add eggs one at a time and then vanilla.

 - While mixer is running, alternate between adding flour mixture and milk, ending with flour.

-- Scrape down sides and gently add blueberries to mixing bowl and blend by hand.
+- Scrape down sides and gently add 1/2 of the blueberries to mixing bowl and blend by hand.

-- Last minutes of baking, place lemon juice and 2 tablespoons of sugar in a small bowl and microwave for 20 seconds.
+- Add lemon juice and 2 tablespoons of sugar in a small bowl and blend until sugar dissolves.

 - Sprinkle powdered sugar over top of bread.